-Our training course takes a practical approach and aims to provide a good grounding in day-to-day apiary management and confidence in handling honeybees.
-To take our full course you first need to undertake ABKA's two spring introductory sessions (see Learn with Us).
+Our training course takes a practical approach to provide a good grounding in day-to-day apiary management and individual confidence in the handling of honeybees.
+To complete our full course, you first need to undertake ABKA's two spring introductory sessions (see course information).

 Participants receive a copy of our workbook and are partnered with a 'Bee Buddy' (an experienced beekeeper).
-The first season you will gain practical, hands-on experience in your buddy's apiary so you can decide if you want to go further.
+The first season you will gain practical, hands-on experience with bees in your buddy's apiary to help you decide if you want to go further.
 In the second year, we support our new beekeepers to get their own bees and take three further training modules.

 We do not recommend anyone to get their own bees in Year 1.
-Our programme develops the skills and confidence you need before you choose a location and invest in the equipment to set up your own apiary in the spring of Year 2.
+Our programme is designed to help people develop the confidence, handling and safety skills that are required before investing in equipment and setting up their own apiary in the spring of Year 2.

 Our course fee is £130 which includes